On the Ramanujan conjecture for automorphic forms over function fields I. Geometry: The base change transfer for mgs matrix coefficients

 \section{The base change transfer for mgs matrix coefficients}

 In~\cite{Kottwitz:base-change}, Kottwitz proves the base change fundamental lemma for unramified extensions at not just the unit elements of Hecke algebras but the characteristic functions of quite general compact open subgroups.
 In this section, we prove the analogous statement for one-dimensional characters of these compact open subgroups.
+This result should be useful in any attempt to describe how mgs representations behave under base change using the trace formula --- in particular, in a proof of the conjecture we make in Section \ref{s:BC} --- and may have other applications.

-There is no direct way to base change the data of a compact open subgroup $J$ and a one-dimensional character $\chi$ of it from a field to an unramified extension.
-On the other hand it is easy to base change the monomial datum $(G,m,H, \mathcal L)$ mentioned earlier, and this datum can be used to define a subgroup $J$ and a character $\chi$.
-The fact that the fundamental lemma holds in this setting can be motivated by the geometric Langlands philosophy: because the induced representations defined over two different fields from the data $(G,m,H,\mathcal L)$ correspond to the same geometric object, i.e., the category of $(H,\mathcal L)$-equivariant sheaves on the loop group $G((t))$, they should have the same geometric Langlands parameter, so automorphic base change should take one to the other, which suggests that the fundamental lemma should hold.
+There is no direct way to base change an arbitrary compact open subgroup $J$ and a one-dimensional character $\chi$ of it from a field to an unramified extension.
+On the other hand, it is easy to base change the monomial datum $(G,m,H, \mathcal L)$ mentioned earlier, and this datum can be used to define a subgroup $J$ and a character $\chi$.
+The fact that the fundamental lemma holds in this setting can be motivated by the geometric Langlands philosophy: because the induced representations defined over two different fields from the datum $(G,m,H,\mathcal L)$ correspond to the same geometric object, i.e., the category of $(H,\mathcal L)$-equivariant sheaves on the loop group $G\pseries{t}$, they should have the same geometric Langlands parameter, so automorphic base change should take one to the other, which suggests that the fundamental lemma should hold.

 However, in the proof of the fundamental lemma, the geometric description is not necessary.
-We have isolated the data needed for a compact open subgroup of a group over a local field and a character to both have well-defined base changes to an arbitrary unramified extension.
+We have isolated the datum needed for a compact open subgroup of a group over a local field and a character to both have well-defined base changes to an arbitrary unramified extension.
 Our results hold in this setting, and work equally well over equal characteristic and mixed characteristic local fields.
 They may be of general interest.